 This defense is scattered with premier players such as Von Miller, DeMarcus Ware, Aquib Talib and T.J.
 Ward.
 Talib and Ward makeup one of the best secondaries in the NFL while Miller and Ware wreak havoc in the backfield.
 I expect the defense to get a lot of pressure on Carr and potentially force the rookie into some mistakes.

 In the world of fantasy, McFadden has had a solid season and is a good option as a number two running back.
 Even though Denver has a great defense, I would give McFadden the start.
 Keep in mind, DMAC has had great success against the Broncos throughout his career.

 Last week against the Seahawks, Carr made some rookie mistakes that may have cost the Raiders the game.
 While he did generate some nice drives too, there are better options right now.

 The receivers this season have been so inconsistent for fantasy.
 One week it's James Jones with 12 points, the next week it's Andre Holmes.
 Nobody has stepped up and shown the consistency to be a starting wide receiver on a fantasy team.

 In the last two weeks, Rivera has caught 15-of-20 targets for 121 yards.
 Last week against the Seahawks, Rivera had two touchdowns.
 He is emerging as Derek Carr's favorite target.
 The only reason he is not a starter is because of the Broncos defense.
 They have a great secondary along with a top linebacker core.
 But if your team has an expendable tight end, I would highly consider picking up Rivera and starting him this week, especially in PPR leagues.

-Editor's Note: FanDuel is hosting a $600,000 fantasy football league for SBNation.
-It's $5 to join and first place wins $50,000.
-League starts Sunday 1 PM ET and ends on Monday.
+Editor's Note: FanDuel is hosting a one-week fantasy football "Double Up" league this weekend.
+It's $10 to join and nearly half the field doubles their money.
+League starts Sunday 1 PM ET and ends on Monday night.
 Here's the link.